Artist’s Statement

 Book Arts Statement

-I’m an advocate of old-world techniques and media.
-Handmade paper is at the core of every work.
-I use a Hollander beater to process most of my fibers (such as cotton linter, the clothing of loved ones, or natural fibers harvested around Minnesota) but will beat Asian fibers by hand.
-I size my paper using a 14th century Italian technique with hot gelatin, which I embellish with colorants.
-I sometimes make my own inks with natural media, such as berries, nuts, spices and soot.
-I employ several sewn and glued binding techniques, but my favorite is a Coptic stitch which is often executed with four to eight curved needles.
-Needless to say, my work is incredibly time-consuming but also meditative.
+I’m an advocate of old-world techniques.
+I use a Hollander beater to process most of my fibers, but I beat Asian fibers by hand.
+I strenghten my paper using a 14th-century Italian sizing technique with hot gelatin.
+Sometimes I embellish the paper with ink made from berries and nuts.
+I employ several binding techniques, but my favorite is the Coptic stitch, which is often executed with four to eight curved needles.

-Whatever the inspiration, my work begins with handmade paper and ends with a carefully crafted and unique object that I hope will be cherished by others for generations.
+Whatever the inspiration, my books begin with handmade paper and end with a carefully crafted and unique object that I hope will be cherished by others for generations.

 Paper Garment Statement

-When I was a little girl, a family member told me that eating tomatoes would make me “big, strong and hairy chested.”
+When I was a little girl, my father told me that eating tomatoes would make me “big, strong, and hairy-chested.”
 I avoided eating tomatoes for twenty years.

-As a general rule, my sculptural work is inspired by childhood myths or adult anxieties regarding my body.
-Like my childhood association between the consumption of tomatoes and the growth of chest hair, I sometimes find body-stories or body-experiences to be simultaneously comical and horrifying.
-It is often these extremes in emotional reactions that drive me to produce the work, in an attempt to better comprehend each situation.
+As a rule, my sculptural work is inspired by childhood myths or adult anxieties regarding my body.
+Like my childhood association between the consumption of tomatoes and the growth of chest hair, I sometimes find body stories or body experiences to be simultaneously comical and horrifying.
+It is often these extremes in emotional reactions that drive me to produce the work, to better comprehend each situation.

-Recently, the parameter of my work has expanded to include the well being of loved ones.
+Recently, the parameters of my work have expanded to include the well-being of loved ones.
 Coping with familial illness and motherhood has altered my outlook on the world and my responsibilities in life.